College of Science Commencement: Frequently Asked Questions

 - What departments/majors are honored at the College of Science Commencement?

-The following majors participate: Astronomy, Biochemistry, Chemistry, Computer Science, Ecology & Evolutionary Biology, Biology, Environmental Hydrology & Water Resources, Geosciences, Information, Science, Technology & Arts, Integrated Science, Mathematics, Molecular & Cellular Biology, Physics, Psychology, Science Education, Speech Language & Hearing Sciences, Cognitive & Neuroscience, Applied Biosciences/Industrial Physics/Mathematics, Atmospheric Sciences, Audiology, Hydrology, and Planetary Science.
+The following majors participate: Astronomy, Biochemistry, Chemistry, Computer Science, Ecology & Evolutionary Biology, Biology, Environmental Hydrology & Water Resources, Geosciences, Mathematics, Molecular & Cellular Biology, Physics, Psychology, Speech Language & Hearing Sciences, Neuroscience & Cognitive Science, Applied Biosciences/Industrial Physics/Mathematics, Atmospheric Sciences, Audiology, Hydrology, and Planetary Science.

-- When do I need to show up to the TCC if I'm graduating?
+- When do I need to show up at UA McKale Center if I'm graduating?

-The ceremony begins at 2:00 p.m., and you will need to check-in at a student registration table, to get your name card.
+The ceremony begins at 6:00 p.m., and you will need to check-in at a student registration table, to get your name card.
 Students need to arrive 1 1/2 hrs - 1 hour to arrive prior to the start of the ceremony.
+The ceremony will last ~2 1/2 hrs.

 - How do I know where to sit?